DawsonSilkenat/bias_framework/readme_bias_framework_user.md

 I feel like this framework is either already complex enough or will become complex enough that the main class should do nothing more than orchestrate the interaction between classes.

-### Random seed for bias framework

-I have already implemented random seeds for some functions, but not everywhere.
-Right now, there is no way for a user to enforce a consistent result, which is important for testing.

 ### Unit test code